Josh, the Cable Guru: Satin Audio Perseus (P)Review

 Overall sound of the Valkyrie MK II with the Satin Audio Perseus cable

-With the Perseus can the Valkyrie MK II retained its V-shaped sound signature.
-The biggest effect, however, is the improvement in the details and the quality of the mids.
+With the Perseus you can the Valkyrie MK II retained its V-shaped sound signature.
+The biggest effect, however, is the improvement in detail and mid-range quality.
 The Perseus pushes the sub-bass a little deeper without affecting the bass structure.
-The highs are still as sparkling as they were before with the standard cable.
-I really enjoyed the effect the Perseus had on the Valkyrie MK II.
+The highs are still as sparkling as before with the standard cable.
+I really enjoyed the effect of the Perseus on the Valkyrie MK II.

 Comparison with the Valkyrie MK II with the Audio Alpha IV hybrid cable

 The standard cable of the Valkyrie MK II is the Effect Audio Alpha IV Hybrid, a copper and silver cable.
-The Perseus cable increases the sub-bass, maintains the bass structure, adds more detail to the mid-range and increases the width of the soundstage.
-The highs remain the same compared to the Alpha IV hybrid cable and give off a livelier sound.
+The Perseus cable increases sub-bass, preserves bass structure, adds more detail to the mids and increases the soundstage width.
+The treble remains the same compared to the Alpha IV Hybrid cable and gives off a more lively sound.

 The deep bass increases and gives the Valkyrie MK II even more depth.
-The bass remained more or less the same and the Perseus was able to keep the same bass structure.
-The Perseus transforms the Valkyrie into a larger bass cannon perfect for those looking to push these IEMs even further.
+The bass is more or less the same and the Perseus was able to keep the same bass structure as well.
+The Perseus turns the Valkyrie into a bigger bass gun perfect for those who want to push those IEMs even further.

-The mids are compared to the Alpha IV Hybrid moved a little further forward, which is a nice upgrade.
-They are even more detailed and can be heard more clearly at the lower end of the midrange, where most of the instrumentals are located.
+Mids are compared to the Alpha IV Hybrid moved up a bit, which is a nice upgrade.
+They are even more detailed and can be heard more clearly in the low end of the mid-range, where most instrumentals reside.

-There are no significant changes in the heights and they are more on the sparkling side.
-This corresponds to my preferences and the overall signature of the Valkyrie MK IIs.
-I couldn't detect any sibilants.
+There are no significant changes in the treble and they are more on the sparkly side.
+This matches my preferences and the overall signature of the Valkyrie MK IIs.
+I could not detect any sibilance.

 Empire Ears Legend EVO